Seed Variety Licenses

-Plant Breeder’s Rights (PBR), are a form of intellectual property, which are similar in application to patents or copyright.
-Plant Breeder’s Rights give the holder exclusive marketing rights to a registered plant variety for a period of 20 years (or 25 years in the case of tree or vine species).
+Plant Breeder’s Rights (PBR) are a form of intellectual property, similar to patents or copyright.
+PBRs give the holder exclusive marketing rights to a registered plant variety for a period of 20 years (or 25 years in the case of tree or vine species).

-Plant Breeder’s Rights allows the holder to license other persons with the exclusive commercial rights of a new variety.
-This allows the licensee to:
+PBRs allows the holder to license other persons with exclusive commercial rights, permitting them to:

 - Produce or reproduce the material